Carrot Cake – Layer Cake Version with Cream Cheese Frosting

 This moist and flavorful carrot cake stands tall as the perfect layer cake.
 It’s extremely flavorful thanks to warm spices, brown sugar and vanilla.
 The texture is moist, spongy and perfect for layering.
-Tangy cream cheese frosting in between each cake layer is the perfect pairing – making this the perfect easy carrot layer cake.
+Tangy cream cheese frosting takes this recipe to the next level.

 Making the Carrot Cake